BabylonJS/BabylonReactNative/README.md

 ## Supported Versions

-The React-native
-In-between versions not in this list (like 0.66, 0.67, ...) use the previous React-Native version (0.65 in that case)
+When using a React Native version in between the versions listed, use the previous React Native version.
+For example, React Native version 0.66 or 0.67 should use Babylon React Native versions that correspond to 0.65.

 | React Native | Babylon React Native |
 |---|---|